 Exploring 3D Scanning for Physical Objects

 - Using Smartphone Apps or Dedicated Scanners: Utilize smartphone apps or dedicated 3D scanners to capture the geometry of physical objects for conversion into 3D models.
-These digital tools make it easier to convert picture to 3d print by generating accurate depth data that can be turned into printable designs.
+These digital tools make it easier to convert a picture to a 3d print by generating accurate depth data that can be turned into printable designs.

 Incorporating Animation into 3D Prints